How ABAdog technology works

 Because Bunji was barking when left alone, a sentence is inserted into the report to foster empathy.
 This sentence refers to the fact that the owner is seeing Bunji barking, and mentions that this is often a sign of distress.
 Now the process repeats:

 Based on the questionnaire responses shown above, more information is added to the report that suggests allowing Bunji access to inside when the owners are out and video recoring Bunji when he is alone.
 However, text is not always added, many other things are crosschecked.
 For example, Bunji did not show signs of noise-related problems.
 For this reason, advice on dogs with separation issues that also have noise problems was not included.
 This process is repeated many times for each problem identified before the behavior report is complete.
 In addition, practical behavior modification protocols are provided, also depending on their questionnaire answers.

 The big picture

-From this article, you should be able to imagine how powerful this report can be for helping owners with dog behaviour advice.
+From this article, you should be able to imagine how powerful this report can be for helping owners with dog behavior advice.
 This is why ABAdog provides the best written advice an owner can get for self-education purposes.
-This makes ABAdog the best first step for dog behaviour advice.
+This makes ABAdog the best first step for dog behavior advice.